gardener/website-generator/README.md

 ## Defining docforge configuration

 The image builds the website bundle with the help of a docforge config file.
 It needs to be mounted to the container and it's path provided via `DOCFORGE_CONFIG` environment variable.
-It contains information like the docforge manifest URL, github auth tokens, content file formats and any docforge customisations.
+It contains information like the docforge manifest URL, github auth tokens, content file formats and any docforge customisations ([example](#local-web-server-using-docker-compose-up)).

 ## Dependency updates